 The Fraud Insolvency Division (FInD) at Grant Thornton UK LLP works closely with the victims to understand if there is potential to seek recourse.
 Fees are conditional upon recoveries made and therefore victims will not need to fund recoveries and spend further money throwing 'good' money after 'bad'.

 You can read more on our Fraud Insolvency Division page.
 FInD specialise in tracing and recovering assets from multiple jurisdictions.
 For example, the team has recently recovered monies for victims of various investment scams, including off-plan property developments, mortgage, insurance fraud and other boiler-room frauds, in the UK, Spain, Caribbean, USA, the Middle East, Panama and other overseas jurisdictions.

 FInD works with various police fraud squads, the National Crime Agency and the Crown Prosecution Service, and is currently running over 600 asset recovery cases.

-Should you have been a victim of a fraud/scam and wish to understand if Grant Thornton can assist please contact our experienced team at AssetTracingRecovery@uk.gt.com
+If you believe you have been a victim of a fraud/scam and would like to understand if we can help please get in touch.

 Investigating a fine wine scam